+Koorda

-Koorda Due to its central location, Koorda came into being as a siding when the railway north and east from Wyalkatchem was gazetted in 1917.
+Due to its central location.
+Koorda came into being as a siding when the railway north and east from Wyalkatchem was gazetted in 1917.
 The township sprang up around the railway worker's camp and saw the establishment of a general store, post office, blacksmith, greengrocer and hostel to accommodate seasonal workers, mainly baggers of wheat.
 Koorda continues its tradition of productive wheat cultivation today, although coarse grains and sheep also feature prominently.
 The town is now a prosperous and vibrant Wheatbelt locale of 596 local residents who enjoy some of the best facilities in the region.

+Accommodation

-Accommodation Accommodation options for visitors range from the ideally situated Koorda Hotel in the centre of town, caravan park and self-contained units.
-All accommodation in the town is surrounded by the stunning natural beauty of the area, or head out to Mollerin Rock, Newcarlbeon or Native Flora Reserves to camp under the stars.
-Attractions Koorda is home to a number of attractions to keep any visitor well occupied during their stay.
+Accommodation options for visitors range from the ideally situated Koorda Hotel in the centre of town, caravan park and self-contained units.
+All accommodation in the town is surrounded by the stunning natural beauty of the area, or head out to Mollerin Rock, Newcarlbeon Rock or the

+Koorda Native Flora Reserve to camp under the stars.

+Attractions

+Koorda is home to a number of attractions to keep any visitor well occupied during their stay.
 Koorda Museum is well worth a visit and, as it was formerly the town's hospital, houses an interesting collection of antique medical and surgical equipment.
 Additionally, a visit to the town would not be complete without a visit to the granite outcrops of Mollerin or Newcarlbeon in the surrounding area.
-Anybody who enjoys the outdoors will be impressed by the picturesque formations, each with their own peculiar minienvironment of wildflowers and small animals.
+Anybody who enjoys the outdoors will be impressed by the picturesque formations, each with their own peculiar mini-environment of wildflowers and small animals.
 They have picnic and barbeque facilities and make the ideal rest stop.
 After enjoying the surrounding natural beauty of the area, head into town to the drive-in movie theatre.
-An increasingly rare occurrence these days, the drive-in theatre shows films from October to March.
+One of only three currently operating Drive In Theatre's left Western

+Australia the Koorda Drive-In has gained a broad following of patrons due to the installation of digital equipment screening of newly released movies is now possible.
+Please check out the events page on the Wheatbelt Way website or visit www. koorda.wa.gov.au for details of screening dates

+Tourist Information

-Koorda Community Resource Centre.
-Cnr Allenby/Haig Streets, Koorda Tel: 08 9684 1081 Shire of Koorda Cnr Allenby/Haig Streets, Koorda Tel: 08 9684 1219
+Koorda Community Resource Centre

+Cnr Allenby/Haig Streets, Koorda Tel: 08 9684 1081

+Shire of Koorda

+Cnr Allenby/Haig Streets, Koorda

+Tel: 08 9684 1219